swift-nav/albatross/doc/src/sparse-gp-details.rst

 Where :math:`Q_{ff} = K_{fu} K_{uu}^{-1} K_{uf}` represents the variance in :math:`f` that is explained by :math:`u`.

-For FITC (Fully Independent Training Contitional) the assumption is that :math:`K_{ff} - Q_{ff}` is diagonal, for PITC (Partially Independent Training Conditional) that it is block diagonal.
+For FITC (Fully Independent Training Conditional) the assumption is that :math:`K_{ff} - Q_{ff}` is diagonal, for PITC (Partially Independent Training Conditional) that it is block diagonal.
 These assumptions lead to an efficient way of inferring the posterior distribution for some new location :math:`f^*`,

 .. math::